seemizehra/event-mangment-application/README.md

 # event-mangment-application
-this is my first repository.
+This is my first repository.
 <br>
 Auther-Seemi Zehra